TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 WFN rg0  ; Write a 64-bit number to the file in decimal ; "16711778" (0xFF0062) is appended to the file

-WFC 10  ; Write a newline character
+WFC '\n'  ; Write a newline character

 WFB rg0  ; Write a single byte to the file in decimal ; "98" (0x62) is appended to the file

-WFC 10  ; Write a newline character
+WFC '\n'  ; Write a newline character

 WFX rg0  ; Write a single byte to the file in hexadecimal ; "62" is appended to the file

-WFC 10  ; Write a newline character
+WFC '\n'  ; Write a newline character

 WFC rg0  ; Write a single byte to the file as a character ; "b" (0x62) is appended to the file

-WFC 10  ; Write a newline character
+WFC '\n'  ; Write a newline character
 CFL  ; Close the file, saving newly written contents

 HLT  ; Prevent executing into string data